tormath1/sysext-tutorial/hands-on-2/README_FedoraCoreOS.md

 ## Test CRI-O

-You have extended your Flatcar instance with a new container runtime:
+You have extended your Fedora CoreOS instance with a new container runtime:

 ```
 $ sudo crictl --runtime-endpoint unix:///run/crio/crio.sock version